techfort/LokiJS/README.md

 # LokiJS

+This repo is a fork of the original [LokiJS repository](https://github.com/techfort/LokiJS).

 The super fast in-memory javascript document oriented database.

 Enable offline-syncing to your SQL/NoSQL database servers with [SyncProxy](https://www.syncproxy.com) !!
 Code-free real time syncing, ideal for mobile, electron and web apps.